platformsh/platformsh-docs/src/configuration/services/mysql.md

 #### Packet size limitations

 Another cause of the 'MySQL server has gone away' errors can be the size of the database packets.
-If that is the case the logs may show warnings like  'Error while sending QUERY packet' before the error.
-One way to resolve the issue if to use the `max_allowed_packet` parameter described above.
+If that is the case, the logs may show warnings like  'Error while sending QUERY packet' before the error.
+One way to resolve the issue is to use the `max_allowed_packet` parameter described above.